by-jp/www.byjp.me/content/bookmarks/the-home-as-a-place-of-production.md

 ---

 > This home of the future is one of reduced complexity, a place filled with fewer things, but things we know how to care for and repair.

 ---

+> Connectivity and the distraction it enables should be contained.

+---